Checking the air

 We conduct special studies to better understand air quality issues in a specific location and identify ways to improve air quality.

-A State Implementation Plan (SIP) describes how the state implements, maintains, and enforces National Ambient Air Quality Standards.
+A State Implementation Plan (SIP) describes how the state implements, maintains, and enforces national air quality standards.
 The SIP is a collection of documents that is in constant development.
-Washington’s SIP has been developed in multiple phases over than 30 years.
+Washington’s SIP has been developed in multiple phases over more than 30 years.

 Washington’s SIP contains:

 - Plans for implementing new or revised national air quality standards.